-The Roman Forum is a rectangular plaza located between the Palatine and Capitoline hills in the center of Rome.
+The Roman Forum is a rectangular plaza located between the Palatine and Capitoline hills in the center of Rome and is considered the oldest part of the city.
 This area was also referred to as the Forum Magnum in antiquity.
-Considered the oldest part of the city, it is surrounded by the ruins of several ancient government buildings.
+Today it is surrounded by the ruins of several ancient government buildings.
 It has been called the most famous meeting place in the world throughout all human history.

-For centuries this Roman gathering place was the center of public life.
+In early times the Roman Forum was used for athletic games.
+It was considered THE place to meet in Rome and was the center of public life.
 It was a place of triumphal processions, gladiatorial matches and statues commemorating the city's great men.
 It was also where elections and criminal trials were held, public speeches were made and business affairs were handled.
-It was not only the city's economic hub but also the center of the Republic, then later the heart of the mighty Roman Empire.
+It was not only the city's economic hub but also the center of the Republic.
+It later became the heart of the mighty Roman Empire.

-The site was originally marshy ground which was drained by the Tarquins (the city's famous fifth king named Lucius Tarquinius Priscus who ruled from 616 to 579 B.C.) using the Cloaca Maxima.
+The Forum site was originally marshy ground which was drained by the Tarquins (the city's famous fifth king named Lucius Tarquinius Priscus who ruled from 616 to 579 B.C.) using the Cloaca Maxima.
 The Cloca, built by the king, was one of the world's earliest sewage systems.
 Its purpose was to drain the local marshes and carry the growing city's waste to the river Tiber (which ran near the city).
-Remains of paving show that flooding and sediment eroding from the surrounding hills had been raising the level of the Roman forum for centuries - even to early Republican times.
-The final travertine paving, which can still be seen, dates from the reign of Augustus (27 B.C. to 14 A.D.).
+Paving remains bear proof that flooding and sediment erosion from nearby hills had been raising the area's level for centuries - even to the time of the early Republic.
+Some of the travertine paving, which still exists, was laid at the time Augustus (27 B.C. to 14 A.D.).

-The most important, and many of the oldest, city structures were located on or near the plaza:
+The most important, and many of the oldest, city structures were located on or near the Roman Forum plaza.

 The former royal residence of the city's king